Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Introduction

 \section{Introduction}

 Variational Quantum Algorithms (VQAs) are a promising group of hybrid classical-quantum algorithms that can reach \textit{quantum advantage} for solving many relevant problems in NISQ-era quantum computers \cite{Cerezo2021}.
-VQAs are composed of classical and quantum codes, which are used to minimize a given cost function.
+VQAs are composed of classical and quantum routines, which are used to minimize a given cost function.
 They use (i) quantum computing to evaluate a function with a parameterized quantum circuit, and (ii) classical computing to optimize the circuit parameters on each iteration.
-In general, VQAs execute shallow quantum circuits, in contrast to other quantum algorithms such as the Quantum Phase Estimation, Shor\textquotesingle s and Grover\textquotesingle s algorithms \cite{nielsen,Shor,Grover}.
-Thus, VQAs can deal more easily with errors and coherence times, which are intrinsic to current quantum hardware.
-In addition, their general structure allows using them for many different optimization problems in machine learning, chemistry, physics, and mathematics, among others \cite{ RevModPhys.92.015003,TILLY20221,PhysRevA.101.010301,PhysRevA.99.062304,9144562}.
+Their parameterized structure gives VQAs the flexibility to work with shallow quantum circuits, unlike other quantum algorithms such as the Quantum Phase Estimation, Shor\textquotesingle s and Grover\textquotesingle s algorithms \cite{nielsen,Shor,Grover}.
+Therefore, VQAs can circumvent the issues associated with the errors and coherence times intrinsic to current quantum hardware to generate reliable outputs even without error correction techniques.
+In addition, their general purpose (minimizing a function) allows using them for many different optimization problems in machine learning, chemistry, physics, and mathematics, among others \cite{ RevModPhys.92.015003,TILLY20221,PhysRevA.101.010301,PhysRevA.99.062304,9144562}.
 One of the most common algorithms in the family of VQAs is the Variational Quantum Eigensolver (VQE), which aims to find the quantum state (or the set) that minimizes the energy of a given Hamiltonian \cite{TILLY20221,Fedorov2022}.
 On a small scale, VQE can solve, for instance, small molecules and lattice models \cite{Kandala2017,PhysRevResearch.4.013165}.
-But on a broader framework, it can be used to simulate large chemical reactions, perform exact calculations on crystalline solids, and also uncover the physics behind complex systems such as the Hubbard model or exotic states of matter \cite{PhysRevLett.79.2586,PhysRevA.92.062318,Stanisic2022,PhysRevResearch.3.013184,PhysRevLett.121.110504,PhysRevApplied.9.044036}.
+But on a broader framework, it is an excellent candidate to simulate large chemical reactions, perform exact calculations on crystalline solids, and uncover the physics behind complex systems such as the Hubbard model or exotic states of matter \cite{PhysRevLett.79.2586,PhysRevA.92.062318,Stanisic2022,PhysRevResearch.3.013184,PhysRevLett.121.110504,PhysRevApplied.9.044036}.